maivincent/arribachocolat/_i18n/en/_posts/2025-08-30-minka-raw-70-puro.md

 ---
 layout: post
-title: "Minka - Raw - 77% Plain"
+title: Minka - Raw - 77% Plain
 tags: [Dark, Pure]
 categories: [Minka]
 ---

 After trying all the flavor combinations from Minka Raw, it was perhaps time to taste the pure chocolate version.

-It hits from the first second: the tasting begins with a refreshing punch, slightly mentholated, a bit eucalyptus-like, which surprises for a pure cocoa product.
-This aspect stretches across much of the experience.
-In support rather than front and center, there is a faint hazelnut note and a woody roundness that leans toward a light coffee bitterness if you let the square melt slowly.
+It hits from the first second: the tasting opens with a refreshing punch, slightly mentholated, with hints of eucalyptus — surprising for a pure cocoa product.
+This profile carries across much of the experience.
+Quieter but present, a faint hazelnut note and a woody roundness emerge, leaning toward a light coffee bitterness if you let the piece melt slowly.

-As I build experience with Ecuadorian cacao, the diversity and depth of flavors no longer surprise me.
-Yet with every new bar I'm still amazed by the variety Minka delivers.
-Minka is an artisan of that diversity.
+As I build experience with Ecuadorian cacao, its diversity and depth should no longer amaze me.
+And yet, with every new bar, they do.
+Minka is the one making that case, once again.

 ### Evaluation